English Grammar

 But do not worry!
 In this article, we will discuss what irregular verbs are, how they differ from regular verbs, and share simple methods to help you master them.
 By the end, you will have a clear and friendly overview of irregular verbs, complete with easy examples and tips you can start using right away.

-Irregular verbs are verbs that do not simply add “-ed” to show past tense or past participle forms.
-Instead, they change in different ways, or sometimes stay the same, when you use them in the past tense.
-For instance, “go” becomes “went,” while “cut” remains “cut.”
+Irregular verbs are verbs that do not add “-ed” to form the past tense.
+Instead, they change in different ways or stay the same.

 Common Irregular Verbs With Examples